 Finding ways to drive creative problem solving and innovation can be challenging, especially when your team is working remotely.
 But those organisations who are able to embed collaboration, customer co-creation, transparency and trust into their culture and working structures can make it possible.
 A study by economist E. Glenn Dutcher backs up the argument that creative work can be more effective when done remotely in the right type of organisation and online environments.

-In this interview, we asked Stefanie Knoren, Innovation and Strategy Consultant, to share her input on how to successfully collaborate while working remote and what skills, tools and behaviours enhance innovation and creative thinking in an organisation.
+In this interview, we asked Stefanie Knoren, Innovation and Strategy Consultant, to share her input on how to successfully collaborate while working remotely and what skills, tools and behaviours enhance innovation and creative thinking in an organisation.

 Can you share a bit about your professional background and your current focus?

 I have been in business for around 20 years where my career has been focused on digital and human-centric innovation in the wider sense, and in different types of roles and different types of aspects.
 Back when I started, digital was very different.
-You referred to digital as a marketing channel, but now, in a digitised world, it becomes the way you operate, provides value and how you engage your customers and employees.
+You referred to digital as a marketing channel, but now, in a digitised world, it becomes the way you operate, provide value and how you engage your customers and employees.
 With that, my focus is bringing design, technology and business closer together.

 I studied product management and fashion design and then completed an MA in design management at the University of the Arts, London.
-I do strongly believe that bringing a designers’ toolkit and thinking into the business context helps organizations to be relevant and create a visionary business which is sustainable in the future.
+I do strongly believe that bringing a designers’ toolkit and thinking into the business context helps organisations to be relevant and create a visionary business which is sustainable in the future.

 After diverse leadership roles in consulting and corporate organisations, I now work as an independent innovation and strategy consultant, leadership and team coach.
 My passion is to enable organisations for more customer and employee centricity by using a design-driven approach in strategy development as well as in experience and new products or service development.